elianafang/reply2reviewer_ZGRr/README.md

+### 😊We are grateful for your valuable review comments and take this opportunity to address your concerns with careful consideration.

 # Q1:
 The approach seems reasonable in the context of graph-based learning, where diffusion processes are often used to capture global relationships.
 However, the novelty of the proposed method is somewhat limited, as it primarily adapts the existing Graph Diffusion Convolution (GDC) with FIFR.
 While this integration could be valuable, the motivation for using FIFR in this context is not explained in sufficient detail.
 The paper would benefit from a clearer justification for why this specific modification to GDC was chosen and what unique benefits FIFR provides over previous approaches.

 # A1:
-We sincerely appreciate your thoughtful review comments and the opportunity to clarify and strengthen our work.
+😊We sincerely appreciate your thoughtful review comments and the opportunity to clarify and strengthen our work.

 We respectfully clarify that our approach does **not merely combine GDC with FIFR.
 Instead, we propose a novel extension of the GDC framework, termed Constrained Graph Diffusion (CD) (👉Section 3.1**), which introduces a new mechanism to dynamically control the diffusion depth via the saturation-aware metric $\delta_t$ and constraint factor $\beta = 2K_0$. **This modification directly addresses limitations of prior GDC-like methods, including over-diffusion, and inefficient global information propagation.**